andreaferretti/paths-js/README.md

 Parameters:

 * `width`, `height`: have the obvious geometric meaning
 * `data`: contains an array of arrays with the data to plot.
 The precise form of the data is not important, because the actual value of the data will be extracted by the `accessor` function.
-Each array will be represented by a series of bars with the same color.
+Each array will be represented by a series of bars with the same index.
 * `accessor`: a function that is applied to each datum inside each item in `data` to extract a numeric value
 * `gutter` (optional): the space to leave between each group of bars
-* `colors` (optional): a function that assign to a sector index its color.
+* `compute` (optional): see the introduction.

 The bar chart allows multiple histograms to be drawn side by side.
 If you just have one series to be plotted, put it inside an array of length one anyway, like this: